DIY Farmhouse Dining Table: Build for Under $150 (Plans)

 Today, I’m sharing the exact process I used to build that table—a table that has survived three kids, countless spilled drinks, and is only looking better with age.

-The Lumber List:
+The Lumber Shopping List:

 - (5) 2x8x8 Pine boards (for the top)